ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-4-3.md

-Chapter 4: Importance of Mastering Virtual Communication in a Remote Work Environment: Creating a Supportive Network for Remote Workers
+Creating a Supportive Network for Remote Workers
 =======================================================================================================================================

 In this chapter, we will discuss the importance of mastering virtual communication in a remote work environment.
 We will explore how virtual communication skills can help create a supportive network for remote workers and why this is important.